-Bakewell is the birthplace of the delicious Bakewell Tart, but that’s not the only reason to visit this lovely village.
+Second on our list of Peak District places to visit is Bakewell – the birthplace of the delicious Bakewell Tart, but far from the only reason to visit this lovely village.
 Bakewell Old House is an intriguing little museum where you can marvel at the old stonework of the building and view artefacts from the village’s history.
 The staff will be more than happy to speak with you about Bakewell.
 All Saints Church sits just behind the Old House and it’s a historical gem not to be missed.

 The whole village is picturesque, so it’s worth exploring.
 And when you need a pick-me-up, head to one of the little cafés for a proper Bakewell Tart.
 The Bakewell Tart Shop serves an excellent tart, but don’t expect it to taste like the shop-bought kind — they’re far better in Bakewell.
 The Rutland Arms Hotel in Bakewell is great place to stay and they offer the kind of traditional pub fare that’s perfect after a day out in the Peaks.